Griffin-Brome/Griffin-Brome/README.md

 # Hi there, I'm Griffin 👋

-## I'm a Computer Science New Grad from BC, Canada
+## I'm a Software Engineer in the San Francisco Bay Area
 - 😄 Pronouns: He/Him/His
-- 🌱 I’m currently learning: 🐻 Go, 🐳 Docker, K8s

 ## Find me on the Web
 - [Website](http://www.griffinbrome.com/)